tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 The Test VALIDATION_COUNTRY_NOTEMPTY has two `Information Elements` in its specification: `dwc:country` is the `Information Element` `Acted Upon`, and `dwc:countryCode` is the `Information Element` `Consulted`.

-VALIDATION_COUNTRY_NOTEMPTY has the `Expected Response`: `COMPLIANT if dwc:country is bdq:NotEmpty or dwc:countryCode has a value of "XZ" and either dwc:country is bdq:Empty or has a value of "High seas"; otherwise NOT_COMPLIANT`
+VALIDATION_COUNTRY_NOTEMPTY has the `Expected Response`: `COMPLIANT if dwc:country is bdqval:NotEmpty or dwc:countryCode has a value of "XZ" and either dwc:country is bdqval:Empty or has a value of "High seas"; otherwise NOT_COMPLIANT`

 Given the following record as input: